 Basel AML Index Expert Edition

 The Basel AML Index Expert Edition is a comprehensive and interactive risk assessment tool that helps users to evaluate the risk of corruption, money laundering and terrorist financing in any country in the world.
-It covers ML/TF risk, corruption risk, financial transparency and standards, public transparency and accountability, and political/legal risk.
+It covers:

-The Expert Edition Plus option also contains a detailed numerical comparative analysis of the FATF Mutual Evaluation Reports.
+Expert Edition Plus offers a detailed comparative analysis of the FATF Mutual Evaluation Reports.
 This allows users to assess each FATF recommendation individually by focusing on specific compliance needs, for example, due diligence or terrorist financing regulations.
 Find out more about Expert Edition Plus.

 * Free for public/supervisory institutions, international organisations, non-profit organisations and academic institutions.